-We maintain our books and records in U.S. dollars and prepare our consolidated financial statements in accordance with IFRS.
+We maintain our books and records in US\$ and prepare our Consolidated Financial Statements in accordance with IFRS.

-This financial information should be read in conjunction with "Presentation of Financial and Other Information," "-Item 5.
-Operating and Financial Review and Prospects" and our Consolidated Financial Statements and the related notes thereto, included elsewhere in this annual report.
+This financial information should be read in conjunction with "Presentation of Financial and Other Information," "Item 5.
+Operating and Financial Review and Prospects" and our Consolidated Financial Statements and the related notes thereto.